SavNov/Writing/ST ST/The Shelf.md

 "If you transliterate it into Ba'sic."
 She translated into the language she could understand.

-"Yes."
+"Yes, Darth Academus."
 He said, giving her a subtle glare.
 "That.
 If you do that, you get 'Korriban'."

 She raised an eyebrow.